 Saugus, MA 01906

-If you have been involved in a motor vehicle accident in which a person is injured or damage to any one vehicle or property is in excess of $1000.00 you are required to complete a Massachusetts Motor Vehicle Crash Operator Report, you may download these forms here http://www.massrmv.com/FormsManuals/CrashOperatorReportForms.aspx.
-Crash Operator Report copies are also available at any police station or Mass RMV branch.
+If you have been involved in a motor vehicle accident in which a person is injured or damage to any one vehicle or property is in excess of $1000.00 you are required to complete a Massachusetts Motor Vehicle Crash Operator Report, you may download these forms here https://www.massrmv.com/FormsManuals/CrashOperatorReportForms.aspx.

 You will need to make three copies of your completed form, one for local police where the ACCIDENT OCCURRED, one copy for the Mass RMV and one copy for your insurance company.
 You have five business days to complete and file these forms.

-If you would like a copy of the Officer’s Accident Report you may request this form in writing, or made in person, by postal mail, by fax, or through electronic mail.
+If you would like a copy of the Officer’s Accident Report you may request this form in writing, or by postal mail, by fax, or through electronic mail.
 Crash reports are not available until 3 business days after initial report

 Black and white copies/printouts may be charged .05 cents per page for single and double-sided when electronic records are not available.
 Materials that are not susceptible to ordinary means of reproduction may be assessed the actual charge to reproduce.
 However, no fee shall be assessed for requests requiring less than two hours time searching for, compiling, segregating, redacting and reproducing the record.